eth-p/uni-chip8/docs/project/Product-Document.md

   - [Git for Windows](https://git-scm.com/downloads)
   - [Visual Studio Code](https://code.visualstudio.com/)

+**Note:**
-**Note:** There is currently an [outstanding, but tracked issue](https://github.com/Microsoft/WSL/issues/1932) with WSL (*Windows Subsystem for Linux*) where the Windows *Antimalware Service Executable* process will aggressively monitor an active WSL terminal [due to differences in Windows and Linux](https://github.com/Microsoft/WSL/issues/873#issuecomment-391810696).
+There is currently an [outstanding, but tracked issue](https://github.com/Microsoft/WSL/issues/1932) with WSL (*Windows Subsystem for Linux*) where the Windows *Antimalware Service Executable* process will aggressively monitor an active WSL terminal [due to differences in Windows and Linux](https://github.com/Microsoft/WSL/issues/873#issuecomment-391810696).
 As a result, a developer may suffer performance degradation in running WSL terminal commands.

-To counteract this issue, the root directory of the WSL installation package and any associated major processes would be excluded from the Windows Antimalware Service. **Please consider the ramifications before attempting this fix.**
+To temporarily counteract this issue, the root directory of the WSL installation package and any associated major processes would be excluded from the Windows Antimalware Service. **Please consider the ramifications before attempting this fix.**

 ## Use Cases